Ilias Papageorgiou: Club career

 Papageorgiou started football at the age of 13 in AE Chromatourgion, as outside right alongside Andreas Mouratis.
 In 1943 he moved to Apollon Renti, where he played inside right, a position in which he established himself.
 In 1944 he joined Atromitos Piraeus where he played until 1949.
-Then he was called to Piraeus Mixed Team and for the first time to the National team, without making an appearanece.
+Then he was called to Piraeus Mixed Team and for the first time to the National team, without making an appearance.

 In 1949, he was transferred to AEK Athens without the consent of his club, as a result of which he was out of competition for two seasons according to the regulations at the time.
 He stayed at AEK until 1955, where in his first years he competed only in friendly matches and in 1950 he was called to the Athens Mixed Team.
 After leaving AEK, Papageorgiou returned to Atromitos Piraeus to end his football career.

 International career

 Papageorgiou played 14 for Greece scoring 4 goals, between 1950 and 1953.
 He also competed once in the men's tournament at the 1952 Summer Olympics.